FDA clears COVID booster shot for healthy kids ages 5 to 11

 Everyone 12 and older already was supposed to get one booster dose for the best protection against the newest coronavirus variants — and some people, including those 50 and older, can choose a second booster.

-The Food and Drug Administration’s authorization now opens a third shot to elementary-age kids, too — at least five months after their last dose.
+The Food and Drug Administration’s authorization now opens a third shot of Pfizer’s vaccine to elementary-age kids, too — at least five months after their last dose.

 There is one more hurdle: The Centers for Disease Control and Prevention must decide whether to formally recommend the booster for this age group.
 The CDC’s scientific advisers are scheduled to meet on Thursday.

-Pfizer’s shot is the only COVID-19 vaccine available for children of any age in the U.S. Those ages 5 to 11 receive one-third of the dose given to everyone 12 and older.
+Pfizer and its partner BioNTech make the only COVID-19 vaccine available for children of any age i n the U.S. Those ages 5 to 11 receive one-third of the dose given to everyone 12 and older.

 For the 5- to 11-year-olds, it’s not clear how much demand there will be for boosters.
 Only about 30% of that age group have had the initial two Pfizer doses since vaccinations opened to them in November.

+But Pfizer’s vaccine “is effective in helping to prevent the most severe consequences of COVID-19 in individuals 5 years of age and older,” said FDA vaccine chief Dr. Peter Marks ”A booster dose can help provide continued protection against COVID-19 in this and older age groups.”

-But in a small study, Pfizer found a booster revved up those kids’ levels of virus-fighting antibodies — including those able to fight omicron — the same kind of jump adults get from an extra shot.
+In a small study, Pfizer found a booster revved up those kids’ levels of virus-fighting antibodies– including those able to fight the super-contagious omicron variant — the same kind of jump adults get from an extra shot.

 While the coronavirus is more dangerous to adults than to children, youngsters can get severely ill — and more than 350 children ages 5 to 11 have died, according to CDC’s count.